-One solution to this problem is a floating garden, known as a ‘Baira’.
-Bamboo poles are placed on top of a bed of aquatic weeds (such as water hyacinth), more plants are packed in and the whole is topped with soil, compost and manure.
-Crops such as leafy vegetables, gourd, tomatoes, aubergine and onions can be grown.
-The gardens float on flooded land or small ponds and can be used all year round for summer and winter crops, providing families with enough vegetables to eat and sell.
+One solution, used in Bangladesh, is a floating garden.
+This is a base of aquatic weeds on which vegetables can be grown.
+The gardens float on flooded land or small ponds.
+They can be used all year round, for summer and winter crops, and can provide families with enough vegetables to eat and to sell.

 STEP 1 Collect mature water hyacinth that covers an area of 8m by 2m.
 If hyacinth is not available paddy straw, coconut straw or bamboo can be used.
 Put bamboo poles on top of the hyacinth to make a raft.
 Move the raft near to a bank.

 STEP 2 Collect more water hyacinth and place it on top of the bamboo poles.
 Weave all the hyacinth plants together.
 It should be 0.6m to 1m deep.
 Once the basic structure has been formed, remove the bamboo poles.
 Attach the raft to anchor points so that it does not float away.

 STEP 3 After seven to ten days add another layer of water hyacinth to the top of the raft.
 Then add a layer of mulch, followed by soil, compost and cow dung to a depth of around 25cm.

 STEP 4 Plant seedlings on to the raft.
 Crops such as leafy vegetables, gourd, aubergine and onions grow particularly well.
 Move the raft to a shadier or sunnier location as required.

 STEP 5 Protect seedlings from ducks, rats and other animals using broken fishing nets or sticks as a barrier around the edge of the raft.